ropensci/webmockr/cran-comments.md

 ---

-This version makes many improvements to stub matching.
+This version fixes a bug.

 Thanks!
 Scott Chamberlain